Group of States against Corruption: Topics and provisions subject to mutual evaluation

 As regards parliamentary assemblies, the evaluation focuses on members of national Parliaments, including all chambers of Parliament and regardless of whether the members of Parliament are appointed or elected.
 Concerning the judiciary and other actors in the pre-judicial and judicial process, the evaluation focuses on prosecutors and on judges, both professional and lay judges, regardless of the type of court in which they sit, who are subject to national laws and regulations.

 GRECO launched on 20 March 2017 its Fifth Evaluation Round which will focus on "Preventing corruption and promoting integrity in central governments (top executive functions) and law enforcement agencies".
 In the new evaluation round, GRECO will monitor the measures that states have in place to prevent and combat corruption in functions such as those of heads of State, heads of central government, members of central government (e.g. ministers), as well as other political appointees who exercise top executive functions such as deputy ministers, State Secretaries, heads and members of a minister's private office and senior political officials.
 With regard to these functions, GRECO will look into issues such as conflicts of interest, revolving doors, declaration of assets and accountability mechanisms.

 In 2025, GRECO will launch its 6th evaluation round, focusing on preventing corruption and promoting integrity in local and regional authorities.

-Practicalities of GRECO evaluations
+Evaluations

 At the opening of each Evaluation Round, GRECO adopts questionnaires with guidelines and a provisional time-table for evaluations.
 Members designate a maximum of five evaluators for any given Evaluation Round.
 The profile of evaluators is determined by the thematic scope of each Evaluation Round.
 The principal stages of the evaluation procedure are described in the table below.